General Data Protection Regulation (GDPR) is a new legal framework designed to protect information in our increasingly digital world.

 - Where appropriate, appoint a data protection officer.

-- Implement measures that meet the principles of data protection by design and data protection by default, including data minimisation; pseudonymisation and transparency.
+- Implement measures that meet the principles of data protection by design and data protection by default, including data minimization; pseudonymization and transparency.

-- Creating and improving security features on an ongoing basis.
+- Create and improve security features on an ongoing basis.

 - Use data protection impact assessments where appropriate.